Meteorology Data Command

 Precipitation Type: Specified Hyetograph

 This precipitation type allows the user to specify the exact rain gage time series to use for the hyetograph at each subbasin.
 This precipitation type is useful when precipitation data is processed externally and imported without modification.
-This method is also useful when a single rain gage can be used to represent a storm event.
+Refer to this article to learn more about the Specified Hyetograph precipitation type.

 Precipitation Type: Standard Project Storm

 This precipitation type provides precipitation versus time relationship that is designed to be reasonably representative of major storms that have occurred or might occur in the area of concern.
-It is developed by studying the major storm events in the region, excluding the most extreme.
+Refer to this article to learn more about the Standard Project Storm precipitation type.

 Evapotranspiration Types